Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 await gapi.client.compute.regions.get({ project: "project", region: "region",  });

 /*
 Retrieves the list of region resources available to the specified project.
 To decrease latency for this method, you can optionally omit any unneeded information from the response by using a field mask.
 This practice is especially recommended for unused quota information (the `items.quotas` field).
 To exclude one or more fields, set your request's `fields` query parameter to only include the fields you need.
 For example, to only include the `id` and `selfLink` fields, add the query parameter `?fields=id,selfLink` to your request.
-This method fails if the quota information is unavailable for the region and if the organization policy constraint compute.requireBasicQuotaInResponse is enforced.
-This constraint, when enforced, disables the fail-open behaviour when quota information (the `items.quotas` field) is unavailable for the region.
-It is recommended to use the default setting for the constraint unless your application requires the fail-closed behaviour for this method.
 */
 await gapi.client.compute.regions.list({ project: "project",  });